 To Be Aware Of When Exchanging Currency

-💡 Pro Tip: try to avoid taking out more cash than youll spend.
+💡 Pro Tip: try to avoid taking out more cash than you'll spend.
 You'll get hit with the exchange charge twice if you try and change it back to the original currency.

 Can I use US money in Ireland?

-Simple answer = No. Only Euros (€) are accepted in the Republic of Ireland.
-Only British Pound Sterling (£) are accepted in Northern Ireland.
+Only euro (€) is accepted in Ireland.
+Only British pound sterling (£) is accepted in Northern Ireland.

 Budgeting For Your Ireland Trip

 Wondering how much to set aside for your Ireland vacation?
 Read our blog to help with your budgeting - How Much Money to Bring to Ireland

-Questions?
+Did you have trouble exchanging currency?
 We'd love to hear from you!